 Skip to content

-Atlanticists Panic that China Leaves the U.S. in the Dust in Ibero-America
+Atlanticists Panic That China Is Leaving the U.S. in the Dust in Ibero-America

 Chancay Port in Peru.
 Credit: CGTN

-Atlanticist sources are reflecting high degrees of hysteria over China’s role in building and managing Peru’s Chancay mega-port which was inaugurated yesterday by Chinese President Xi Jinping and his Peruvian counterpart Dina Boluarte.
-These defenders of geopolitics are panicked that the U.S. has been left in the dust, outpaced by China’s Belt and Road Initiative (BRI) which is helping nations develop economically by building the infrastructure they so urgently need and want.
+Atlanticist sources are reflecting high degrees of hysteria over China’s role in building and managing Peru’s Chancay mega-port which was inaugurated yesterday by Chinese President Xi Jinping and his Peruvian host, President Dina Boluarte.
+The Atlanticist defenders of geopolitics are panicked that the U.S. has been left in the dust, outpaced by China’s Belt and Road Initiative (BRI) which is helping nations develop economically by building the infrastructure they so urgently need and want.
 Ibero-American governments are happy to collaborate with China.
 What is a geopolitician to do?

-From the Atlantic Council, president and CEO Frederick Kempe also warned [on Nov.
-14](https://www.atlanticcouncil.org/content-series/inflection-points/chinas-advances-in-latin-america-should-concern-trump/ ) “it would be a mistake to miss this week’s news from Latin America.
+From the Atlantic Council, President and CEO Frederick Kempe also warned on Nov.
+14 “it would be a mistake to miss this week’s news from Latin America.
 It’s all about China making economic gains and the United States losing ground.”
-After the Asia Pacific Economic Cooperation (APEC) meeting taking place in Lima, Peru and the G20 in Brazil, attended by both Xi Jinping and Joe Biden, Kempe writes, “there’s no doubt about which of the two leaders’ countries is ascendant in the region.”
-Hence, he headlines his piece, “China’s advances in Latin America should concern Trump.”
+After the Asia Pacific Economic Cooperation (APEC) summit taking place in Lima, Peru, and the G20 in Rio de Janeiro, Brazil, which both Xi Jinping and Joe Biden are attending, Kempe writes, “there’s no doubt about which of the two leaders’ countries is ascendant in the region.”
+Hence, he headlines his piece, “China’s Advances in Latin America Should Concern Trump.”